 Apply two light coats of spray paint.
 I used a chalky finish style spray paint with a matte finish to give the gourds a more modern look (it helps hide imperfections too!)
 Dry according to can directions.

-This is a simple DIY that can be completed in an afternoon.
+This is a simple and affordable DIY that can be completed in an afternoon.
 The texture of the gourds is really fun and unpredictable, which I love.
 And the grass cord ads a nice bit of contrast too.
-Happy Making!
+The gourds have an Autumn look in a fresh, modern way.